 After World Cup Win, Other U.S. Women's Sports Leagues Ask, 'What About Us?'

-Fans of the World Cup champion U.S. Women's National Soccer Team are getting what they want.
+Fans of the World Cup champion U.S. women's national soccer team are getting what they want.

 More.